webrcade/webrcade-docs/docs/apps/engines/scummvm/index.md

 ## Packaging Games

 ScummVM games must be packaged as an archive (`.zip`) file for use with webЯcade.
-This archive file can also be *(optionally)* converted to a [webЯcade archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout to reduce browser memory use and increase compatibility with memory limited devices (iOS and Xbox).
+This archive file can also be *(optionally)* converted to a webЯcade [package archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout to reduce browser memory use and increase compatibility with memory limited devices (iOS and Xbox).

 !!! important
-    The  webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) can be used to automatically generate archive manifests.
+    The  webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) can be used to automatically generate package archive manifests.

 Each ScummVM game has its own specific file layout requirements.
 One of the best ways to determine this layout is via the [ScummVM Wiki](https://wiki.scummvm.org/index.php?title=Category:Supported_Games).

 For example, [this ScummVM Wiki page](https://wiki.scummvm.org/index.php?title=Flight_of_the_Amazon_Queen) details the structure necessary for the game, "Flight of the Amazon Queen" (see the *Installation* and *Required Data Files* sections).

 !!! important
-    For ScummVM game archive (`.zip`) sizes that are over 100 megabytes in size, it is highly recommended that the [webЯcade archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout be utilized.
+    For ScummVM game archive (`.zip`) sizes that are over 100 megabytes in size, it is highly recommended that the webЯcade [package archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout be utilized.
 This will greatly reduce the amount of memory necessary for the browser to load the game, and increase compatibility with devices with higher memory use limitations (iOS and Xbox).